OpenCandy: Development

 The software was originally developed for the DivX installation, by CEO Darrius Thompson.
 When installing DivX, the user was prompted to optionally install the Yahoo!
 Toolbar.
-DivX received $15.7 million during the first nine months of 2008 from Yahoo and other software developers, after 250 million downloads.
+DivX received $15.7 million during the first nine months of 2007 from Yahoo and other software developers, after 250 million downloads.

 Chester Ng, the former DivX business development director, is chief business officer and Mark Chweh, former DivX engineering director, is chief technology officer.

 Windows components

-Components of the program may have differing but similar names based on version.
+Components that the program used may have differed but here are some similar names based on versions of the software.